amankishore1047/inout-hack/README.md

 # VRScript

-VRScript is a visual, easy to use and completely revolutionary programming language that aims to minimize the steep learning curve of getting into programming.
+VRScript is a visual, which is easy to use and completely revolutionary programming language that aims to minimize the steep learning curve of getting into programming.

 # How to get started with the development version ?